brunexgeek/protogen/README.md

 # protogen

 Experimental tool to compile ``proto3`` schemas and generate C++ classes which serialize and deserialize JSON messages.
 The compiler generates a C++ header file to be included in your program.
 This file is all you need: no external libraries.

+There is also the ``libprotogen_static`` library you can use to create your own compiler or enable your application to compile ``proto3`` to C++.

 ## Build